-- The Pace defined benefit section aims to pay benefits to its members and their dependants as set out in the Trust Deed and Rules.
-These benefits are paid out of investments selected by the Pace Trustee. - Pace DC allows its members to build their own retirement pots.
+- Pace DB aims to pay benefits to its members and their dependants as set out in the Trust Deed and Rules.
+These benefits are paid out of investments selected by the Pace Trustee. - In 2020, the Trustee entered into bulk annuity policies with Aviva Life & Pensions UK Limited ("Aviva") and Pension Insurance Corporation ("PIC") in respect of a portion of the Defined Benefit section's pensioner liabilities.
+In 2022 and 2023, the Trustee entered into additional bulk annuity policies with Rothesay Life in respect of the vast majority of the remainder of the pensioner and deferred liabilities (for the Bank and Co-op Sections respectively).
+These bulk annuity policies will provide all benefits due from the defined benefit section to members.
+The only remaining defined benefit assets consist of cash held to cover future expenses and some small residual liabilities. - Pace DC allows its members to build their own retirement pots.
 In the defined contribution section, members choose how they want to invest their money by choosing from a selection of investment options offered by the Trustee.